tencentyun/intlcloud-documents/API/API 3.0/安全/密钥管理服务/kms-2019-01-18/密钥相关接口/批量启动主密钥_intl.md

 ## 4. Examples

 ### Example 1.
-Enabling CMKs in Batches
+Enabling multiple CMKs in one request

-Enable the specified list of CMKs in batches.
+Enable multiple CMKs in one request.

 #### Input Sample Code